 Some years later, when the Internet arrived to my house, I had a collection of thousands of pictures of graffiti and street art, so I decided to open a Flickr account and share them with the world.
 I didn't have any problems with the pictures of the finished pieces, but when I started uploading pictures of my friends "in action," some of them asked me to censor them.
 Graffiti is illegal and some people consider it an act of vandalism.
 In some countries you can even go to jail for it.
 So many writers don't want their faces around the Internet.
 This was a challenge for me, because I don't like the concept of censorship itself, and pixelating their faces made all my photos look like police records with some criminals in them.
 So I started experimenting in search of a way to hide their faces without really censoring them.

 After trying different ideas I came up with the perfect solution: to cover their faces with their own characters!

 Fragil in action - Difusor Festival - Barcelona - 2007

 Most graffiti writers and street artists make characters, so I just had to copy and paste them on top of their heads.

 At the beginning I didn't pay much attention to the angle of the face or the integration of the images.
 It was just a quick way of covering their heads that could be done in five minutes before publishing the picture.

 But after some time I started discovering the secrets of Photoshop and devoting more time to fusing the artists with their characters.
 Taking into account things like the orientation of the face or the integration of the arms.
-I got myself a reflex camera (after saving some money), and started thinking more about each portrait, talking to each artists about different ideas before shooting.
+I got myself a reflex camera, and started thinking more about each portrait, talking to each artists about different ideas before shooting.
 The portraits became a collaboration with each captured subject.

 Coolture, Olivia & Dr Case - Chernobyl Walls - Barcelona - 2007